webstarlinks/Links/README.md

 # About Websurf

-Websurf is a free, multipurpose proxy to unblock websites & censorship for school.
+Websurf provides links for web proxys on Heroku, Railway and more.

 # Censorship

-This supports many sites, hoping to support hCAPTCHA.
+This proxies supports many sites, hoping to support hCAPTCHA. [maybe]

 # Hop.sh